-- (3) The amounts reported in the "Non-Equity Incentive Plan Compensation" column represent the amounts received for annual bonus awards, as described in the "Annual Bonus" section on page 36 of the Compensation Discussion and Analysis.
-The awards earned in respect of 2021 were determined by the Compensation Committee at its meeting on February 23, 2022 and were paid on February 28, 2022. - (4) The amounts reported in the "Change in Pension Value and Nonqualified Deferred Compensation Earnings" column represent the increase, if any, in the present value of the named executive officers' benefits (both vested and unvested) under the tax-qualified Marsh & McLennan Companies Retirement Plan, the Company's Benefit Equalization Plan, the Company's Supplemental Retirement Plan and the Company's UK Pension Fund.
-For 2021, the amount reported for each named executive officer reflects changes in age and service, the interest rate and the mortality assumption projecting longer life expectancies, and any change in base salary.
-In 2021, the amounts for Mr. Glaser and Mr. McGivney were negative (-\$29,723 and -\$27,220, respectively); as required by SEC rules, the negative change is shown in the 2021 Summary Compensation Table as zero.
-The assumptions used in calculating the amounts reported are included in footnote 8 to the Company's audited financial statements for the fiscal year ended December 31, 2021, included in the Company's Annual Report on Form 10-K filed with the SEC on February 16, 2022.
-The Company's retirement programs are described in further detail in "Defined Benefit Retirement Program" on page 61.
+- (3) The amounts reported in the "Non-Equity Incentive Plan Compensation" column represent the amounts received for annual bonus awards, as described in the "Annual Bonus" section beginning on page 38 of the Compensation Discussion and Analysis.
+The awards earned in respect of 2023 were determined by the Compensation Committee at its meeting on February 22, 2024 and were paid on February 28, 2024. - (4) The amounts reported in the "Change in Pension Value and Nonqualified Deferred Compensation Earnings" column represent the increase, if any, in the present value of the named executive officers' benefits (both vested and unvested) under the tax-qualified Marsh & McLennan Companies Retirement Plan, the Company's Benefit Equalization Plan, the Company's Supplemental Retirement Plan and the Company's U.K. Pension Fund.
+For 2023, the amount reported for each named executive officer reflects changes in age and service, the interest rate and the mortality assumption projecting longer life expectancies, and any change in base salary.
+The assumptions used in calculating the amounts reported are included in footnote 8 to the Company's audited financial statements for the fiscal year ended December 31, 2023, included in the Company's Annual Report on Form 10-K filed with the SEC on February 12, 2024.
+The Company's retirement programs are described in further detail in "Defined Benefit Retirement Program" on page 62.
 No named executive officer received preferential or above-market earnings on deferred compensation.
-The Company discontinued future service accruals in the U.S. Retirement Program effective December 31, 2016 and discontinued future service accruals in the UK Pension Fund effective August 1, 2014.
-Ms. Ferland's change in pension value has been converted from British pounds into U.S. dollars at the average currency exchange rate for 2021 used by the Company for financial reporting purposes in accordance with U.S. GAAP (£1 = \$1.37593667). - (5) The following items are reported in the "All Other Compensation" column for the named executive officers in 2021:
+The Company discontinued future service accruals in the United States Defined Benefit Retirement Program effective December 31, 2016 and discontinued future service accruals in the U.K. Pension Fund effective August 1, 2014.
+Ms. Ferland's change in pension value has been converted from British pounds into U.S. dollars at the average currency exchange rate for 2023 used by the Company for financial reporting purposes in accordance with U.S. GAAP (£1 = \$1,24369613). - (5) The following items are reported in the "All Other Compensation" column for the named executive officers in 2023: